FrancoLiberali/cql/docs/badaas-orm/query.rst

   which will allow you to perform joins in your queries.
 - Methods for :doc:`/badaas-orm/preloading`.

-Then, combining these conditions, the Connection Conditions (orm.And, orm.Or, orm.Not) you will be able to make all the queries you need in a safe way.
+Then, combining these conditions, the Connection Conditions (cql.And, cql.Or, cql.Not) you will be able to make all the queries you need in a safe way.

 Examples